G-Anubhav/TaskMate/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE] file for details.

 ## Acknowledgements

 - Thanks to the open-source community for the tools and resources that make projects like this possible.

----

-Feel free to customize this README file to better suit your project details and preferences!
-If you need any further assistance, just let me know.